wernerglinka/metalsmith-autonav/README.md

 This plugin follows the standard Metalsmith plugin pattern and can be used both with ESM and CommonJS.

-> **IMPORTANT**: This plugin must be used **after** the layouts plugin in your Metalsmith build chain.
+> **IMPORTANT**: This plugin must be used **before** the layouts plugin in your Metalsmith build chain.
 At this point, all your content files will have been transformed to `.html` files, which the autonav plugin expects.

 ### ESM (preferred)